Search the Health Library

 - Outpatient HIV/Hep C Care: Residents care for adult patients infected with HIV in the Moore Clinic and Chase Brexton, a federally qualified health center.
 Residents learn about the inter-professional teamwork that is required to provide comprehensive HIV and Hepatitis C care.

 - Health Department (HD): The HD provides both clinical, policy, and program development experiences.
 Residents spend one month at the Baltimore County HD learning about the scope of clinical services, observing clinical programs, and contributing to policy and program development.
-Residents will also participate in the Baltimore City HD sponsored sexually transmitted disease clinics and tuberculosis program.
+Residents can also participate in the Baltimore City HD sponsored sexually transmitted disease clinics and tuberculosis program.

 - Cross Cultural Care and Health Disparities/Communication Curriculum: The curriculum spans the entire residency and focuses on motivational interviewing and effective cross-cultural communication, fostering cultural competence.
-The pediatric adolescent rotation focuses on communicating about risk-taking behaviors.

 - Adolescent Medicine: In conjunction with pediatrics, residents engage in a 4-week rotation that focuses on communicating with adolescents about risk-taking behaviors.